MuelMart/Medical-Deserts/README.md

 4. Paste the following into the command line: `pip install -r requirements.txt`.
 This will install the package dependencies to execute the app.
 5. Once the environment is created, paste the following into the command line: `streamlit run app.py demo`.
 This will launch a demo version of the app.
 6. If you have already installed the packages from step 4, you can start from step 5 for running the app in the future.

+## Accessing the Full App
+If you want to access the full app (data for every single state), please do the following.
+1. Download the [Dataset Build](https://github.com/MuelMart/Medical-Deserts/tree/main/Dataset%20Build) folder of this repo.
+This is the package for the app.
+2. Install the appdata.sqlite database from [here](https://gtvault-my.sharepoint.com/:u:/g/personal/smartinez63_gatech_edu/EdM3BAc0jVlLl8ZELcS28BkBIglv7PwI0NZLZ45JcFSDvg?e=id8BF2)
+3. Extract the appdata.zip, then drag and drop the appdata.sqlite file into the directory from step 1.
+4. Refer to the steps from above.
+Instead of running `streamlit run app.py demo`, execute `streamlit run app.py full`